100nm/pytest-results/documentation/configuration.md

 ### IDE

-Executes an interactive comparison based on the chosen IDE when `assert_results_match` fails.
+Executes an interactive comparison based on the chosen IDE when `regression.check` fails.

 _If `diff` is defined, it takes priority._